dusan-rychnovsky/czech-cities/README.md

-db-wiki.csv - a list of Czech cities (incl. population and area) downloaded from Wikipedia (https://cs.wikipedia.org/wiki/Seznam_m%C4%9Bst_v_%C4%8Cesku_podle_po%C4%8Dtu_obyvatel) db-gps.csv - GPS coordinates of Czech cities, calculated from db-wiki.csv via Nominatim with map-city-to-gps.rb car-distances-*.csv - distances by car to each Czech city from Hranice/Caslav/Praha, calculated from db-gps.csv via SMap API with calculate-distances-by-car.html filter-cities-by-car-distances.rb - groups cities according to distances from Caslav and Hranice map.html - shows grouped cities on a map via SMap API
+# Czech Cities

+The `map.html` web page shows all Czech cities that satisfy certain criteria.
+Currently the criteria are as follows:

+* population of at least 5 000 and
+* within 2 hours (b car) from Hranice and
+* wthin 1.5 hours (by car) from Čáslav.

+## Recomputation

+To recalculate the results, follow these steps.

+1. Use `db-wiki.csv` as your input.
+It's a list of all Czech cities, incl. population and area, downloaded manually from [Wikipedia](https://cs.wikipedia.org/wiki/Seznam_m%C4%9Bst_v_%C4%8Cesku_podle_po%C4%8Dtu_obyvatel).

+2. Use `map-city-to-gps.rb` to fetch GPS coordinates from [Nominatim API](https://nominatim.org/).

+3. Use `calculate-distances-by-car.html` to calculate distances by car via [SMap API](https://api.mapy.cz/doc/SMap.html).

+4. Use `filter-cities-by-car-distances.rb` to filter the list.